MestreMoniz/Multi-Robot-MPC-Controllers-and-ROS-Implementation/README.md

 ### MATLAB

 1. Open MATLAB in the `matlab_controllers` directory.
-2. Run scripts like `controllerSimple.m`, `controllerTracking.m`, etc., to simulate each controller.
+2. Run scripts like `Test_controllerSimple.m`, `Test_controllerTracking.m`, etc., to simulate each controller.
 3. Review simulation data and plots saved in the `simulation_results` folder.

 ### ROS